 Freedom of speech, press, religion, and assembly are constitutional rights.
-However, the courts have recognized that activities associated with the exercise of these rights may be reasonably regulated to protect park resources.
+The courts have recognized however, that activities associated with the exercise of these rights may be reasonably regulated to protect park resources.

 Valley Forge has two designated areas for First Amendment activities, the lower visitor center lot and the lots behind the National Memorial Arch off of Outer Line Drive.